dogweather/forkful/content/en/cpp/converting-a-string-to-lower-case.md

 ---
 title:                "Converting a string to lower case"
-html_title:           "C++ recipe: Converting a string to lower case"
+html_title:           "Clojure recipe: Converting a string to lower case"
 simple_title:         "Converting a string to lower case"
 programming_language: "C++"
 category:             "C++"